 I’m sure you’re familiar with the first one but have you ever thought to build on the momentum of a solved problem?

 TI did and they added to the value of their community, Engineers2Engineers (E2E), as interest grew.
-They began rewarding participants with money, awards and recognition, even encouraging competition.
-Not only did it heighten involvement, it gave the community platform the air it needed to take off.
+They began rewarding participants with money, awards, and recognition, even encouraging competition.
+Not only did it heighten involvement, but it also gave the community platform the air it needed to take off.

 What They Implemented

 The coordinators combined their internal and external sites into one.
 Solving the problem of the email masses and creating a single source on a URL.
 The pilot was expanded to include all product offerings.
 It included their social media principles and conversation agent training to teach employees how to engage within the community.

 TI decided to move globally with the platform but they quickly discovered, “if you build it they will come” didn’t work.
 The same platform that was adopted in the states lost its footing in China and after two weeks, it was scrapped.
 And it’s a good thing they did.
 They were on the verge of creating a dating site called Engineers Love Engineers.
 The number two in China is synonymous with love.
 While its good to promote a communal bond – love wasn’t exactly the idea.

 They had to do a full evaluation of the cultural aspects that surrounded what they wanted to do.
 Leaving the cookie-cutter’ed launch in the past, they created regional communities.